dpengftw/hubot-httpsclient/README.md

 ### Configuration

-Setup these json configuration to run the bot:
+Create a file named httpsclient.json to configure the bot:

 ```
 { "HUBOT_HTTPS_URLS":